Practice Vocabulary for Achievement and Goal-Setting

 "The graduate and his parents were proud that he had achieved his goal.
 That made all his efforts and their financial sacrifices worthwhile!"

 "Our organization’s goal is to raise enough money to be well-established and financially secure.
 However, we are financially unstable currently, and we must operate within severe budget constraints."
-(That means they need to be very careful with their limited money foor a while.)
+(That means they need to be very careful with their limited money until their finances stabilize.)

 "Sales people often receive financial incentives such as bonuses (extra pay) if they meet or exceed their targets (goals) for the month."